Pegaslabs/supplychain/scglobals/static/tx/docs/tickets.md

 # Tickets

 ## general
-* why are the stock levels different on data quality
+* task: investigate why stock levels different on data quality
-* move config obj to json file & inject env specific obj to a config model defaults
+* code: move config obj to json file & inject env specific obj to a config model defaults
 * skip should be removed on page change
 * BUG: skip hard-coded to 1000
 --